 What to avoid

-• Do the bonus categories reward my spending patterns, helping me earn more points than I do now by using this new card strategically?
+• Do the bonus categories match my spending patterns and help me earn more points than I do now?

 • Are the card's ongoing benefits worth more than the annual fee?